 “Employees are vastly more satisfied and productive, it turns out, when four of their core needs are met: physical, through opportunities to regularly renew and recharge at work; emotional, by feeling valued and appreciated for their contributions; mental, when they have the opportunity to focus in an absorbed way on their most important tasks and define when and where they get their work done; and spiritual, by doing more of what they do best and enjoy most, and by feeling connected to a higher purpose at work.”How does Maslow’s Hierarchy help #HR and #EmployeePerformance goals? @ClearCompany shows you how to implement it in the workplace:

 Employees need the tools and information required to get their job done.
 If this need isn’t met by the employer, the team has no way to progress to the next stages.
 This is particularly essential during the onboarding program.

 A robust onboarding program has the capability to make or break an employee’s stint with an organization; 17% of new hires are likely to leave within the first 3 months on the job.
-An effective onboarding program is essential to the employee’s success (and tenure) in an organization.
+An effective onboarding program directly impacts an employee’s success (and tenure) in an organization.
 Companies that implement a robust program within the first 3 months see a 50% higher retention rate than those that don’t.